JHU-PL-Lab/www-fpse/lecture/coroutines.md

   - Apps such as servers will never terminate, they listen for requests until killed.
 * Note its type: `'a t -> 'a` which is what `run` should be in monad-land: get us out of the monad somehow
   - A common error is to try to call `Lwt_main.run` on your own to get out of monad-land but that won't work, it will destroy all the previous promises.
-  - Moral: once in monad-land, always in monad-land when using `Lwt` in an executable.
-Or at least til all I/O done.
+  - Moral: once in monad-land, always in monad-land when using `Lwt_main.run` in an executable.

 ### More operations on Promises